Position Trading Definition

 - Leveraged trades can wipe out the entire capital of the trader in times of sudden declines in asset prices.

 - Many traders get carried away in prolonged market runs and do not cut their position despite witnessing many warning signals.
-This exposes their capital to more risk.
+It exposes their capital to more risk.

 - Positional trading uses fundamental as well as technical analysis, making the strategy more foolproof